LittleBe

 littleBe was a British preschool children's television programming block broadcast by ITVBe in the United Kingdom.
 The block was launched on 3 September 2018, and ended on 31 May 2024.
-The block had aired from 9 am to 12 pm on weekdays, and was aimed at children aged 2 to 5.
+The block aired from 9 am to 12 pm on weekdays, and was aimed at children aged two to five.

 History

-On 4 July 2018, the block was announced at the Children's Media Conference tentatively without a name.
+On 4 July 2018, the block was announced at the Children's Media Conference, tentatively, without a name.
 It was eventually named littleBe and launched on 3 September 2018.

-The block is similar to the Mini CITV block that CITV used to broadcast before the network removed all pre-school TV shows from the channel.
+The block was similar to the Mini CITV block that CITV used to broadcast before the network removed all pre-school TV shows from the channel.

 On 30 August 2018, ITV announced that Sooty would move to the block from its original broadcaster, CITV.

-At 12 noon on 31 May 2024, LittleBe was quietly axed for unknown reasons and without any official announcement.
-However, its programming, including Sooty continues to be seen through ITVX.
+At 12 noon on 31 May 2024, littleBe was quietly discontinued for unknown reasons and without any official announcement.
+However, its programming, including Sooty, continues to be seen through streaming service ITVX.

 Development

-Jason Ford from ITV Creative made coordination with Bubble to create visual effects and animation for the block's promos and brand.
-Greg Claridge and James Taylor are the composers of the block's music and sound effects.
+Jason Ford from ITV Creative coordinated with Bubble to create visual effects and animation for the block's promos and brand.
+Greg Claridge and James Taylor composed the block's music and sound effects.